 The Thin Blue Line

 May Day, 5/1/2021, was last Saturday.
-I had felt fine, bionically such as I am, early.
-I suspect that the “spaghettios” that my wife fixed for supper, on 4/30/2021, or the literal dust that I cleaned at the office, on 4/30/2021, or a combination of both, made me feel плохо, after my shower.
-I managed to haul recycling and trash and to get gas.
-I had assumed it would be one of those survive-the-day type of days.
+Early that day, I felt fine, bionically, such as I am.
+I suspect that the “spaghettios,” which my wife fixed for supper the evening before, the literal dust that I cleaned at the office the previous day, or a combination of both made me feel очень плохо (very bad) after my shower.
+I managed to haul off the recycling and trash and fill up my truck.
+I assumed that it would be an “endure it” type of day.

-After I'd hauled trash, I went to the local Weigels, to feed my new, ol' truck.
-I had just started to pump the 100% gasoline into my truck.
-At the same pump, on the opposite side, a young man pulled up, to get gas.
-As he started to get out of his car, he asked, “How are you?”
-I saw that he was wearing a blue police officer uniform.
-I said, “I'm livin' la vida 'Rona!”
-That started a very good and inspiring conversation that lasted much longer than it took us to fill our vehicles!
+After I hauled off the trash, I filled up my truck at the local Weigels.
+I had just started to pump the 100% gasoline into the tank.
+On the other side of the pump, a young man pulled in to fill up his vehicle.
+Getting out of his car, he asked, “How are you?”
+He was wearing a blue police officer uniform.
+I replied, “I'm livin' la vida 'rona!”
+That started a very good and inspiring conversation that lasted much longer than it took us to fill up our vehicles!

 The fine young officer is an outstanding member of the thin blue line.

-I have almost 40 more decades of life than him.
+I am about 40 decades older than him.
 My newly found friend spoke with wisdom and experience that are tributes to how well he was raised, educated, and trained.
-His words expressed his moral code and values.
-His words painted a canvas of his experience in law enforcement.
-He has an extremely tough and dangerous job.
-He told me several details.
-Despite his displeasure with the socialist propagandists, who disdain police officers and want to “de-fund the police,” he still does his job – every day.
-He is discouraged but not defeated.
-He still stands, wearing the blue uniform proudly.
+He shared his moral code and values.
+His words painted a canvas of his experiences in law enforcement.
+He has an extremely tough, dangerous, and often thankless job.
+He shared several true stories.
+Despite his displeasure with the socialist propagandists, who disdain police officers and want to “defund the police,” he still does his job every day.
+He is discouraged, but not defeated.
+He still stands proudly, wearing the blue uniform.

-I regret that it has taken me seven days to publish.
+I regret that it has taken me seven days to publish this entry.
 Well, not really.
-I have published this article on VE Day.
-The young officer spoke in a manner similar to World War II combat veterans, with whom I have spoken over the years – in the (former) USA and in the (former) USSR.
-My new friend has combat experience, as an outstanding member of the thin blue line.
+The publication date is on VE Day.
+The young officer spoke in a manner similar to World War II combat veterans, with whom I have spoken over the years, in the former USA and the former USSR.
+My new friend has combat experience as an outstanding member of the thin blue line.

 Conclusion

-To my new friend, who holds the thin blue line, I will send you an e-mail shortly, to let you know that I have published this article.
-God speed to you.
+To my new friend, who holds the thin blue line, I will email you shortly to let you know that I have published this article.
+Godspeed to you.
 Thank you for your service!

 No comments: